Bio+MedVis Challenge @ IEEE VIS 2023

 Biological Background and Data Description

 The ProCan team used mass spectrometry-based proteomics to identify and quantify proteins in 949 human cell lines that represented 28 different tissue types and over 40 genetically and histologically diverse cancer types.
-These cell lines were treated with 625 anti-cancer drugs and over 17,000 CRISPR-Cas9 gene essentialities.
-The analysis resulted in a dataset of about 8,500 proteins that were quantified across the cell lines, and these data capture evidence of cell types and post-transcriptional modifications.
-Integrating multi-omics, drug response, and CRISPR-Cas9 gene essentiality screens with a deep learning-based pipeline revealed thousands of protein biomarkers of cancer vulnerabilities that were not significant at the transcript level.
-The power of the proteome to predict drug response was very similar to that of the transcriptome.
-Further, random downsampling to only 1,500 proteins had limited impact on predictive power, consistent with protein networks being highly connected and co-regulated.
+These cell lines were treated with 625 anti-cancer compounds and for many of them over 17,000 gene essentialities had been tested via CRISPR-Cas9 knockout screens.
+The analysis resulted in a dataset of approximately 8,500 proteins that were quantified across the cell lines, capturing cell type features and evidence of post-transcriptional control of protein levels.
+This dataset was then further analyzed using a deep learning-based pipeline that integrated multi-omics, drug response, and CRISPR-Cas9 gene edits; this analysis revealed thousands of statistically significant protein biomarkers of cancer vulnerabilities that were not significant at the transcript level.
+Overall, the ProCan team found that the power of the proteome to predict drug response was very similar to that of the transcriptome.
+Interestingly, the team also found that random downsampling to only 1,500 proteins had limited impact on the ability to predict drug responses, consistent with protein networks being highly connected and co-regulated.
 This proteomic dataset is a high-quality resource for mechanistic investigation of network organisation and regulatory principles of the proteome, as well as for translational discoveries.

 Program

 The Bio+MedVis Challenge, jointly organized by the BioVis and VCBM communities, will be organized as a half-day event within the IEEE VIS 2023 conference.
-The program will consist of invited talks (we are happy to announce that Drew Berry already confirmed our invitation), presentations of accepted submissions, and other supplementary sessions.
-Details will follow soon.
+The program will consist of invited talks, presentations of accepted submissions, and other supplementary sessions.

 Important dates